IgorKolodziej/payment-event-pipeline/README.md

 - Format before committing.
 - Run tests before opening a PR.
 - Do not commit secrets or generated output files.
-- Keep the code aligned with `project-spec.md`.
+- Keep code changes small, tested, and aligned with the agreed project scope.

 ## License